infosoftas/info-subscription-doc/README.md

 # info-subscription-doc
-Contains the markdown source for the public documentation of INFO-Subscription
+Contains the source for the public documentation of INFO-Subscription